airbnb/lottie-android/.github/ISSUE_TEMPLATE/rendering-bug.md

 **Steps To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Screenshots**

+*Lottie is supported and developed on nights and weekends.
+Please consider [sponsoring Lottie](%5Bhttps://github.com/users/gpeal/sponsorship%5D(https://github.com/users/gpeal/sponsorship) to help support this issue as well as future investments.*